edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesModbusdatatypeconversion.md

 The following extract from a device profile defines the `rawType` as Int16 and the `valueType` as Float32:

-!!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the device profile has many changes.
-Please see [Device Profile](../microservices/device/profile/Ch-DeviceProfile.md) section for more details.

 !!! example "Example - Device Profile"

     ``` yaml